dustinpfister/blog_posts/_posts/js-document-title.md

 layout: post
 categories: js
 id: 352
-updated: 2018-12-29 16:17:26
+updated: 2018-12-29 16:39:28
-version: 1.3
+version: 1.4
 ---

 When working on updating the theme for my site one of the many things I think about are my title tags.
-For many reasons they are one of the most important tags in an html document, not just from a search engine prespective, but also for the sake of informing visitors about what a page is about, or what is currently going on with a page.
-In this post I will be taking a momnent to play around a little with the document.title property in client side javaScript.
+For many reasons they are one of the most important tags in an html document, not just from a search engine perspective, but also for the sake of informing visitors about what a page is about, or what is currently going on with a page.
+In this post I will be taking a moment to play around a little with the document.title property in client side javaScript.
 This property can be used to both get and set the title text of an html document.
-There is also a little more to cover when it comes to going beyond the basics with this as well when it comes to using the title tag of a page to inform a user about somthing as well with javaScript so lets get to it.
+There is also a little more to cover when it comes to going beyond the basics with this as well when it comes to using the title tag of a page to inform a user about something as well with javaScript so lets get to it.

 <!-- more -->